Vespa’s Unlikely Triumph in the 1951 Sei Giorni Internazionale di Varese

 Stupid

-I met Stupid in the spring of 1977 while he was selling communist newspapers at the Eugene Saturday Market and I was working as a sandwich board man to advertise for the venue.
+I met Stupid in the spring of 1977 while he was selling socialist newspapers at the Eugene Saturday Market and I was working as a sandwich board man to advertise for the venue.

 One of my earliest gigs at the market was working as a human billboard, or a “sandwich board boy,” in my case, which earned me a dollar an hour plus a food voucher for a meal from any food vendor.
 It was quick cash for a twelve-year-old on a Saturday morning.
 All I had to do was wear a canvas sandwich board, like a 19th-century ad man from London or New York, and leisurely stroll around downtown Eugene for a few hours, luring other pedestrians to visit the top of the butterfly parking lot where the market was located.